-The work involves the development of a Department of Transport compliant Outline Business Case for the scheme which is required for the application for funding for the scheme.
-The work to develop the business case currently underway is expected to be completed in April 2017.
+Led by Transport for Greater Manchester in partnership with Stockport Council and on behalf of the GMCA, the work involved the development of a Department of Transport compliant Strategic Outline Business Case for the scheme which is required for the application for funding for the scheme.

 Further information on the two stages of the study, including a copy of the final Stage 1 Report is provided below.